vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 mv ssh-key-*.key .ssh/id_rsa
 ```

 Connect with your bastion host with SSH.
+Yhe `PUBLIC_IP` was copied when the bastion host was created.

 ```
-ssh opc@PUBLIC_UP
+ssh opc@PUBLIC_IP
 ```

 To the question `Are you sure you want to continue connecting (yes/no/[fingerprint])?` type `yes` and ENTER.

-You will get `bad permissions` warning.
+You will most likely get a `bad permissions` warning.
 Basically the permissions of the key are too open.
-Security first.

 ```
 Warning: Permanently added 'xxx.xxx.xxx.xxx' (ECDSA) to the list of known hosts.